AlexanderGTumanov/hep-th-rag/README.md

 Training and validation loss histories is stored in `history.pt` and `history_pe.pt` and plotted below.

 ![Training loss](model/history.png)
 ![Training loss](model/history_pe.png)

-The accompanying notebook provides step-by-step instructions on how to use the model to perform dense reranking in conjunction with a fast lexical similarity search, in order to retrieve the most relevant papers from the corpus.
+Both models follow the same broad trajectory, suggesting token content alone is sufficient for learning useful representations.
+The main difference is stability: the positional encoding model produces much smoother loss curves.
+Spikes reflect sensitivity to hard batches, and positional encoding helps by giving the model additional structure to differentiate token arrangements rather than collapsing them into similar embeddings.

 ---

 ## Ranking methods

 Using dense retriever networks for ranking is not as straightforward as it might initially seem.
 Dense scores are not always a direct improvement over lexical search; in practice, they often work best as a complement to it.
-A detailed discussion of the different ranking methods and the regimes where each performs well is given in the notebook.
 Here we present a brief summary.
+We will not discuss the difference in performance between the two versions of model here, as all rankings below were generated by the no-positional-encoding model.
+A detailed discussion of the different ranking methods and comparison between the models' performances is given in the notebook.

 Consider the following prompt: